lyft/clutch/docs/development/feature.md

 // highlight-start
 import type { ChangeEvent } from "react";
 import React from "react";
-import {
-  Button,
-  ButtonGroup,
-  TextField,
-  useWizardContext,
-} from "@clutch-sh/core";
+import { Button, ButtonGroup, TextField, useWizardContext } from "@clutch-sh/core";
 import { useDataLayout } from "@clutch-sh/data-layout";
 // highlight-end
 // WizardStep will display a warning at the end of this step.
 That's ok!